nvtarakanadh/jeeva.ai_backend/README.md

-# Jeeva AI Backend
+# Jeeva Tech Backend

-This is the Django backend for the Jeeva AI healthcare application, providing AI-powered analysis of medical records and prescriptions.
+This is the Django backend for the Jeeva Tech healthcare application, providing AI-powered analysis of medical records and prescriptions.

 ## Features